A Dynamical Cartography of the Epistemic Diffusion of Artificial Intelligence in Neuroscience: Data and methods

 Finally, we represent the reduced dataset as a density plot in Fig.~\ref{fig:map}, with clusters delineated by solid colored lines.
 We draw on the same dataset and partition to examine a series of temporal snapshots of this map, shown in Fig.~\ref{fig:map_temporal}.

-\subsubsection{Assessing the centrality of AI-related concepts in each cluster's concept network}
+\subsection{Assessing the centrality of AI-related concepts in each cluster's concept network}

-As suggested in Introduction, the diffusion and the integration of a technology in everyday scientific pratice, e.g., AI, is conditionned by the dissemination of related concepts and vocabulary, which could be approached with the temporal concept network describing each knowledge cluster of the map built above.
-In this section, we build a dynamical indicator to assess the degree of entanglement of AI-related fields of study within the concept network of a given cluster, in particular by determining their location within such a network -- in the core or in the periphery.
-To this end, we consider only the fields of study situated at levels 2 or 3 of the MAG field network labeling the articles, so that we cover 93\% of the papers having at least two concepts at these levels.
-With such a selection, we conserve 96.5\% of the AI-related papers in the subset $\mathcal{P}\cap AI$.
+As suggested in Introduction, the diffusion and the integration of a technology in everyday scientific practice, e.g., AI, is conditioned by the dissemination of related concepts and vocabulary, which could be approached with the temporal concept network describing each knowledge cluster of the map built above.
+To build such a concept network, we use the \textit{fields of study},\footnote{Each field of study associated with one given paper is also scored with the probability of attaching this paper to these field of study.
+Here we don't use this score because we consider that the appearance of one field of study for one paper is sufficient to assume that the latter belongs to the former.} also called \textit{concepts} throughout this article, which are thematically labeling all the papers in our dataset $\mathcal{P}$.
+These fields of study are also organized in an arborescence by MAG (namely a directed acyclic tree) and hierarchically classified by \textit{level}.
+This parameter indicates the level of specificity of a given field of study in the science system, from very general one such as discipline or sub-discipline levels, i.e., levels 0 and 1 respectively, to research subjects or keywords extracted from abstracts, i.e., levels 4 and 5 respectively.
+Such fields of study are thus proxies for delimiting big or small knowledge domains.
+In what follows, for the sake of consistency and to provide a good balance between these different levels of specificity, we consider only the fields of study situated at levels 2 or 3.
+A robustness check performed in App.~\ref{app:conceptNet_topo} supports this choice, which preserves at most the main topological structures of the original, all-levels concept network to other choices of level ranges.
+With such a selection, we cover 93\% of the papers in $\mathcal{P}$ labeled with at least two concepts at these levels, and 96.5\% of the AI-related papers in the subset $\mathcal{P}\cap AI$.
+From the entire MAG concept arborescence, we define AI-related concepts as those located at levels lower than 1 and inherited from either the concepts \textit{Artificial intelligence} or \textit{Machine learning}, which are both at level 1.